Liam Gallagher wants relationship with estranged daughter after 'cool' meeting

 The photo showed Gallagher posing with Molly, whose mother is singer-songwriter Lisa Moorish, as well as his two sons Lennon and Gene.

-Asked about the meeting – which occurred backstage at a Rolling Stones concert in London where Gallagher was performing – the musician told the BBC’s Jo Whiley: “It was amazing, and they all looked beautiful and it was cool.”
+Asked about the meeting – which occurred backstage at a Rolling Stones concert in London where Gallagher was performing – the musician told the BBC Radio 2’s Jo Whiley: “It was amazing, and they all looked beautiful and it was cool.”

 “Molly was there… first time… I met her before,” he added.